rkulla/vimogen/README.md

 Choosing __INSTALL__ clones all the repos from .vimogen_repos into your Pathogen dir (~/.vim/bundle).
 Skipping ones that already exist.
-It uses a shallow clone (of depth 3) to help conserve disk space while still providing flexibilty if you need to checkout a slightly older commit.
+It uses a shallow clone (of depth 3) to help conserve disk space while still providing flexibility if you need to checkout a slightly older commit.

 After it clones it also installs any submodules the repo may have.